SuperOfficeDocs/superoffice-docs/docs/en/faq/learn/create.md

     ![The FAQ screen -screenshot][img3]

-1. Follow the procedure above starting at step 3.
+1. Follow the procedure above starting at **step 3**.

-Because the option to create FAQ entries this way is only available to administrators, there is no need for a separate publishing step in this process.
+Because the option to create FAQ entries this way is only available to **administrators**, there is no need for a separate publishing step in this process.
 The administrator can create and publish simultaneously.

 ## What would you like to do now?

 * [Edit FAQ entries][4]
 * [Add FAQ in a message][5]
+* [Set up multiple languages][6]

 <!-- Referenced links -->
 [1]: ../../request/learn/index.md#open